Olical/cljs-test-runner/README.md

 $ clojure -Atest -e phantom
 ```

+If you need to use any cljs compiler options that are not mirrored in cljs-test-runners flags, you can put them into an edn file and point to that file using the `--config-file` flag.
+This will work like `cljs-main`'s `-co` flag.
+Note that options that are given explicitly using cljs-test-runner flags (or have default values), will overwrite any options given in the file.
 You can use `--help` to see the current flags and their default values.

 ```bash
 $ clojure -Atest --help